sanky-12/Snake_Game/README.md

 - Snake.java: Represents the snake's body and movement logic.
 Also handles collision detection and screen wrapping.
 - Food.java: Represents the food that the snake consumes.
 - GamePanel.java: Handles all graphical rendering and game updates on the screen.

+## Screenshots

+## Technologies Used
+- Java: Main programming language
+- Swing: For the graphical user interface
+- IntelliJ IDEA: For development and running the project